-15) Gauge Multifunction Digital Display
+Multifunction Digital Display

-Multifunction digital display that supplies several real time useful information to the driver either in imperial or metric units, contact an authorized SKI-DOO dealer for units setting.
+Multifunction digital display that supplies several real time useful information to the driver either in English or French, contact an authorized Ski-Doo dealer for language settings.

-Reading the gauge digital display can distract from the operation of the vehicle, particularly from constantly scanning the environment.
-This could lead to a collision resulting in severe injuries or death.
+Reading the gauge digital display can distract from the operation of the vehicle, particularly from constantly scanning the environment which could lead to a collision or loss of control.
 Before reading the gauge digital display, ensure your environment is clear and free from obstacle, and bring the vehicle to a low speed.
 Before proceeding with any adjustments, park vehicle in a safe place and away from the trail.

-Also, the multifunction digital display is factory preset in Imperial units but it is possible to change it to metric units, contact an authorized SKI-DOO dealer for unit settings.
+Also, the multifunction digital display is factory preset in Imperial units but it is possible to change it to Metric units, contact an authorized Ski-Doo dealer for unit settings.

-MULTIFUNCTION ANALOG/DIGITAL GAUGE 1.
-Multifunction display
+MULTIFUNCTION ANALOG/DIGITAL GAUGE

+1. Multifunction display